pedroarilla/glyphs-scripts/README.md

 Please, visit http://www.glyphsapp.com/ for further information.

+PS, Some of the scripts require @typesupply's Vanilla.
+No worries, it’s easy: go to the *Glyphs* menu, *Preferences*, *Addons*, *Modules*, and finally click on  *Install Modules*.
+Done!

 # ABOUT THE SCRIPTS
 * **Clear background in all layers:** Clears the background in all layers (masters and copies) in all glyphs.
 * **Clear background in all master layers:** Clears the background in all master layers in all glyphs.